Refinancing your mortgage can reduce your monthly payment and interest rate.

-The application fee is charged by the new lender for closing out your existing loan and opening a new mortgage.
+The new lender is charged the application fee for closing out your existing loan and opening a new mortgage.
 The average application fee cost is between $250-$400.

 3. Loan Origination

 The loan origination fee is a fee charged by a lender for originating the loan.
 This fee is usually what the loan officer is paid for completing the refinance for you.
-The typically loan origination fee is about 1% of the loan amount.
-For example: If you have a $200,000 mortgage the loan origination fee will be around $2,000, or 1% of the refinance amount.
+The typical loan origination fee is about 1% of the loan amount.
+For example: If you have a $200,000 mortgage, the loan origination fee will be around $2,000 or 1% of the refinance amount.

-Lenders can charged to pull your credit report and they pass this fee along to you.
-The typically fee is $15-$35.
+Lenders can charge to pull your credit report, and they pass this fee along to you.
+The typical fee is $15-$35.